 - Flooring: Quickstep Laminate Modello Butterscotch Oak Planks

-Perhaps the Chenault Drive kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Do you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel for your kitchen?
+KitchenCRATE can make this happen in just a few days and for an amazingly low price.

 Just click here to schedule your phone consultation using our online scheduling system.
 Or feel free to call us direct during business hours at 888-995-7996!